Cause of Sevier County County Wildland Fire Determined - NewsBreak

 ACU is the primary agency responsible for the investigation of suspected wildland arson statewide and officers are specifically trained to investigate wildfires.
 ACU worked with the Tennessee Bureau of Investigation, the Sevier County Sheriff’s Office, and the Pigeon Forge Police Department to determine the source of both fires.

-The post Cause of Sevier County County Wildland Fire Determined appeared first on Wilson County Source .
+The post Cause of Sevier County County Wildland Fire Determined appeared first on Cheatham County Source .